The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-Consequently, what lies behind these alternative views or conclusions is the fact that the nature and the dynamics of the physical state of the system alone cannot account for definite measurement outcomes and because of that, SQM must appeal to ambiguous mechanisms whose operation does not depend on the objective constituents, principles and laws of the theory but on the idiosyncrasy of the observer.
-With the projection postulate introduced, however, the theory remains ontologically unclear in the sense that there is no pre-conceived objective ontology that can exhaustively explain the observed phenomena and the measurement process itself as any objective physical interaction between the constituents of the system and the experimental device in question.
+Consequently, what lies behind these alternative views or conclusions is the fact that the nature and the dynamics of the physical state of the system alone cannot account for (objective or epistemic) definite and single measurement outcomes and because of that, SQM, FRQM and NSQM must appeal to ambiguous mechanisms whose operation does not depend on the objective constituents, principles and laws of the theory but on the idiosyncrasy of the observer.
+With the projection postulate or any non-collapse mechanism introduced, however, these theories remain ontologically unclear in the sense that there is no pre-conceived objective ontology that can exhaustively explain the observed phenomena and the measurement process itself as any objective physical interaction between the constituents of the system and the experimental device in question.
 Rather, the constitutive nature and behaviour of what is measured directly depends on the experimental context and cannot be conceived before the interaction takes place.
-In this way, the projection postulate involves satisfaction of neither the operational criterion (as demonstrated above) nor the explanatory criterion, both of which are necessary to make the theory empirically adequate.
-Therefore, since the semantic component of realism requires that quantum theory, either in its unitary form (QM) or with the projection postulate introduced (SQM), satisfies the clarity criterion, and this criterion is not satisfied by them, then we are led to conclude that accepting claims (1) and (2) or denying claim (2) is problematic by virtue of the fact that the QM and SQM formulations cannot be interpreted realistically, at least in this semantic sense.
+In this way, the projection postulate or any non-collapse mechanism involve satisfaction of neither the instrumental criterion (as demonstrated above) nor the explanatory criterion, both of which are necessary to make the theory empirically adequate.
+Therefore, since the semantic component of realism requires that SQM, FRQM and NSQM satisfy the clarity criterion, and this criterion is not satisfied by them, then we are led to conclude that they cannot be interpreted realistically, at least in this semantic sense.